-Security BSA-2009-1 Number of BSA warrants issued and allocated 3,096 Number of BSA warrants expired 556 Number of BSA warrants exercised 2,540 Balance of BSA warrants to be exercised 0 Date of the Shareholders' Meeting July 8, 2009 Date of the Board meeting July 8, 2009 Exercise price per new share subscribed €8 BSA warrant expiration date Ten years from the date of allocation of the BSA warrants Ratio 1 BSA-2009-1 warrant for 25 new CARMAT shares - 25% of the BSA-2009-1 warrants may be exercised on the date of the first anniversary of the beneficiary joining the Company, subject to his/her actual and continued presence within the Company at that date; - 75% of BSA-2009-1 warrants may be exercised on the basis of monthly periods in tranches of 1/36 th from the date of the first anniversary of the beneficiary joining the Company, subject to his/her actual and continued presence within the Company at that date.
-Exercise conditions Early exercise at the end of a period expiring 18 months after the establishment of the Company if the beneficiary has occupied the position of chairman of the Company for a period expiring 18 months after the establishment of the Company.
-As a result of the success of the initial listing of the Company on the Euronext Paris Alternext market, according to the assessment of the meeting of the Company's Board of Directors on September 8, 2010, 20% of the BSA-2009-1 warrants that were not exercisable as at the date of the initial listing may be exercised early.
-Number of new shares that may be subscribed 0
+Security BSA-2009-1 Number of BSA warrants issued and allocated 3,096 Number of BSA warrants expired 556 Number of BSA warrants exercised 2,540 Balance of BSA warrants to be exercised 0 Date of the Shareholders' Meeting July 8, 2009 Date of the Board meeting July 8, 2009 Exercise price per new share subscribed €8 BSA warrant expiration date Ten years from the date of allocation of the BSA warrants Ratio One BSA-2009-1 warrant for 25 new Carmat shares - 25% of the BSA-2009-1 warrants may be exercised on the date of the first anniversary of the beneficiary joining the Company, subject to his/her actual and continued presence within the Company at that date; - 75% of BSA-2009-1 warrants may be exercised on the basis of monthly periods in tranches of 1/36th from the date of the first anniversary of the beneficiary joining the Company, subject to his/her actual and continued presence within the Company at that date.
+Early exercise at the end of a period expiring 18 months after the estab- Exercise conditions lishment of the Company for a period expiring 18 months after the estab- lishment of the Company for a period expiring 18 months after the estab- lishment of the Company.
+As a result of the success of the initial listing of the Company on the Euronext Paris Alternext market, according to the assessment of the meet- ing of the Company's Board of Directors on September 8, 2010, 20% of the BSA-2009-1 warrants that were not exercisable as at the date of the initial listing may be exercised early.
+Number of new shares that may be subscribed 0 capital with pre-emptive subscription rights performed in August 2011.